tioungFcc/25-5-Clock/readme.md

 # Sat, 5 March 2022

-## my bad! prob;em was not that setInterval worke only when using useRef
+## my bad! problem was not that setInterval worked only when using useRef

 ### problem was I used this: